aash-gates/ddc-2021-jumpstart-your-journey/workshop/Machine Learning Models with AUTO AI/Auto-AI Experiment/README.md

 ### Upload your Data Sets

 - Browse and add your Data source
-- Datasets for this workshop have been acquired from :
+- The dataset for this workshop have been acquired from :

 https://www.kaggle.com/noordeen/insurance-premium-prediction